PAXSTORE/paxstore-openapi-dotnet-sdk/docs/TERMINAL_API.md

 |1737|The associated merchant is not activate|&nbsp;|
 |1740|Your terminal (SN:{0}) already exists|&nbsp;|

-Note: The string {0} in the message of error code 1740 will be replaced by the SN in request.
+Note: The string {0} in the message of business code 1740 will be replaced by the SN in request.

 ### Activate a terminal